This post summarizes and augments a longer article just released in the Journal of Impact and ESG Investing (here). [Updated: November 29, 2022]

 Investors are noticing.

-Cultivated and consumed by humans for millennia, cannabis has only recently burgeoned into a $35-billion global industry, and that’s excluding even larger revenues via illicit markets ten-times that size.
+Cultivated and consumed by humans for millennia, cannabis has only recently burgeoned into a $35-billion global industry, and that’s excluding revenues via illicit markets ten-times that size.
 Closer to home, it’s America’s largest cash crop.

 Along with this “green rush”, the industry has gone high-tech, while attracting substantial capital, and that has had implications for resource use.
 National legalization would further open the floodgates.
 While many producers have moved from the black to the legal market, the ESG dimensions of their business practices remain in the shadows.
 Evidence of practices that make a positive impact on sustainability for society more broadly is equally hard to pin down.